 Today's workforce is more diverse than ever, employing individuals of all backgrounds including those with disabilities.
 To become their best self-advocates in the workplace, students with disabilities should prepare themselves to face unique challenges in their career planning and employment processes.
 The following resources can help students with disabilities better understand these challenges and highlight resources and services that will advance their career success.

-GENERAL RESOURCES FOR JOB SEEKERS WITH DISABILITIES
+GENERAL RESOURCES FOR EDUCATION AND JOB SEEKERS WITH DISABILITIES

 - Ability Magazine

 The goal of ABILITYJobs and JobAccess is to enable people with disabilities to enhance their professional lives by providing a dedicated system for finding employment.
 By posting job opportunities, employers not only exhibit an open door policy, but also demonstrate their responsiveness to affirmative action by genuinely recruiting qualified persons with disabilities.

 - Career Corner: Requesting Accommodations for Employment (closed captioned video with sign language interpreter)

 Presented by Lisa Maberry, Microsoft, Alissa Brower-Severini and Rene Forsythe, Lime Connect This session will cover whether, when, and how to disclose your disability and ask for accommodations during the recruiting process, onboarding or throughout employment.
 We will focus on identifying what you need to be successful in each setting and how to communicate the unique strengths you have as a person with a disability.
 (2020 Ability Summit)

 Job search help is available to all job seekers at approximately 2,000 American Job Centers located throughout the U.S. Services include free access to job banks, computers, resume writing tools and printers, networking groups and workshops, and more.
 People who have a disability may be eligible for additional services from the Vocational Rehabilitation Program, a core partner at AJCs.
 Learn more about American Job Centers.